February 14, 2025

 Control Humidity

-Avoid placing plants too close to air vents as constant airflow can dry them out.
+Don’t put your plants too close to air vents either as the air coming out of them can dry the plants out.

 Keep an Eye on Air Circulation

-Some plants, like peace lilies and pothos, can be toxic to pets.
-If you have cats or dogs, choose pet-safe options like spider plants, areca palms, and Boston ferns.
+Some plants like peace lilies and pothos can be toxic to our pets.
+So if you have a cat or dog then stick to plants like spider plants, areca palms and Boston ferns.

 The Best Bedroom Plants at a Glance